theflyingape/bilh-edi-devops/content/index.md

 ---
 seo:
-  title: EDI DevOps - HELP
+  title: EDI DevOps - Mission
   description: The landing page for a variety of topics detailed here.
 ---